 Choosing between a 120Hz and a 60Hz TV mostly depends on what type of content you are watching.
-120Hz TVs can be better for watching sports, playing video games, and watching native 24FPS content.
-Most of the new TVs are 120Hz anyway, so there are other more important things to take into consideration such as the panel type, response time speed, input lag, etc.
+120Hz TVs are better for playing video games and watching native 24FPS content.

-Wondering whether you should get a 120Hz TV and is it worth the upgrade from 60Hz?
+Wondering whether you should purchase a 120Hz TV, and if the upgrade from 60Hz is worth it?

-In this article, we’ll go into details about what exactly a 120Hz TV offers as opposed to the standard 60Hz TV, after which you can decide for yourself whether the upgrade is worth it.
+In this article, we’ll go into details about what exactly a 120Hz TV offers as opposed to the standard 60Hz TV.

 120Hz TV vs 60Hz TV: Content Source & Type